BENCHMARK PROFESSIONAL LAND SURVEYORS

 Lawyers, to assist in:

 Financial Institutions, to verify:

 that there are no encroachments that may affect the marketability of the property offered for security.

 Title Insurance is a policy issued to the mortgage lender to protect against a defect in title.
 In Alberta, the Land Titles system guarantees ownership of your land by title.
 Title Insurance policies provide no information about your property.

 *Only a Surveyor's Real Property Report can assure you of the extent of your property and warn of any possible problems.

-We also take care of Municipal Compliance.
+We take care of Municipal Compliance and grading plans too!